easyops-cn/next-core/etc/brick-types.api.md

     text?: I18nData;
     // (undocumented)
     thumbnail?: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "SnippetMessage" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SnippetMessage {
+    // (undocumented)
+    en: string;
+    // (undocumented)
+    zh: string;
+}

+// Warning: (ae-internal-missing-underscore) The name "SnippetTitle" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SnippetTitle {
+    // (undocumented)
+    en: string;
+    // (undocumented)
+    zh: string;
+}

 // Warning: (ae-internal-missing-underscore) The name "SrcIcon" should be prefixed with an underscore because the declaration is marked as @internal